 How to Approach Treatment as an OT

-Occupational therapists working with the adult population will inevitably have run-ins with patients post-stroke exhibiting the symptoms of aphasia.
+Occupational therapists working with the adult population will inevitably have run-ins with patients post-stroke or brain injury exhibiting the symptoms of aphasia.

-Unfortunately, aphasia is not something the therapist can simply ignore during the session going about their typical intervention.
+Unfortunately, aphasia is not something the you as the therapist can simply ignore during the session going about your typical intervention.

 Aphasia changes everything about treatment including delivery, comprehension of instruction, and application of functional tasks.

 Sally is a 57-year-old female who was recently admitted to a skilled nursing facility to undergo treatment post-stroke.
 She demonstrates right-side hemiplegia throughout her right lower and upper extremities.
 She tells her occupational therapist that her primary goal is to shower safely at home with the assist of her husband.
 When she initially arrived, she required Maximum assist using a 3-in-1 wheeled shower chair.
 Now, with the help of her OT, she can complete her showering with Contact-guard assist from her husband using a walker and a shower chair at home.

 Now, let’s add aphasic symptoms into the mix.